June 15, 2021 by Siobhan Climer, Mishaal Khan, and Jason Wankovsky

 Ransomware threats have been rising across the globe, and cybercriminals are targeting everyone from multinational enterprise organizations to schools, small towns, and hospitals.

-It is estimated that every 14 seconds there is a new ransomware victim, and that the costs of ransomware will exceed $20 billion by the end of next year.
+It is estimated that every 14 seconds there is a new ransomware victim, and that the costs of ransomware will exceed $1.85 million per attack in 2021.
 To protect against these attacks, organizations have started backing up data to the cloud.
 But does the cloud protect against ransomware?

 Are you already operating in the cloud?
 Our team of experts will run a brief discovery of your current deployments and make recommendations for how to optimize your environment for data protection, security, and cost.